nixworks/public/news/2017/05/18/roger-ailes-the-former-chairman-and-founding-ceo-of-fox-news-dies-at-the-age-of-77.md

 ### [2017-05-18](/news/2017/05/18/index.md)

-# Roger Ailes, the former Chairman and founding CEO of Fox News dies at the age of 77.
+# Roger Ailes, the former Chairman and founding CEO of Fox News, dies at the age of 77.